Why choose this course

 - Production expenses: £10 - Editing small recording; poster presentation

-- Trip (Including domestic or overseas travel and accommodation): £300 - Event Portfolio and Destination Marketing is an optional module that will encompass a field trip to Edinburgh or ANO where students will study and discuss with practitioners the use of events as part of destination strategy, looking at venues and cultural activities around them, notably the festival environment of Edinburgh.
+- Trip (Including domestic or overseas travel and accommodation): £300 (maximum) - Event Portfolio and Destination Marketing is an optional module that will encompass a UK based field trip where students will study and discuss with practitioners the use of events as part of destination strategy, looking at venues and cultural activities around them.

 Grand total: £370 if option module chosen, otherwise £70.